 Transcript from Episode 001 – Introduction with Julie Strauss

 “No difference?”
 Mr. Wilcox inquired.
-“No difference when you find that I am not the fellow you thought I was?”
-He was annoyed with Ms. Schlegel here.
-He would have preferred her to be prostrated by the blow or even to rage.
-Against the tide of his sin flowed the feeling that she was not altogether womanly.
-Her eyes gazed too straight.
-They had read books that are suitable for men only.”
+“No difference, when you find that I am not the fellow you thought?”
+He was annoyed with Miss Schlegel here.
+He would have preferred her to be prostrated by the blow, or even to rage.
+Against the tide of his sin glowed the feeling that she was not altogether womanly.
+Her eyes gazed too straight; they had read books that are suitable for men only.

 That was me, Julie Strauss, reading one of my favorite quotes from Howard’s End by E.M.
-Forester.
+Forster.

-Hi, Bookworms!
+Hi Book Nerds.
 Welcome to the Best Book Ever, a podcast where we talk about your favorite books.
 I’m your host, Julie Strauss.
-Today’s episode is a short introduction to who I am and what you’ll hear on my podcast.
+And today’s episode is a short introduction to who I am and what you’ll hear on my podcast.

 I love talking about all of those things, but my favorite topic is, and always will be, books.
 Part of it is because I’m an introvert and I’m not very good at small talk.
 When I go to someone’s house, the first thing I will always do is look over their bookshelves.
 And I often pull a few off the shelves and get absorbed in them.

-And for me, people as a group, are loud and scary and annoying.
-But people individually are fascinating and funny and complex and wonderful.
+For me, people as a group are loud and scary and annoying, but people individually are fascinating and funny and complex and wonderful.
 And the book conversation is always fantastic because even if I don’t have any interest in reading their favorite book, I love watching people talk about it.
 This conversation is a real way to get to know people.

 But I can also tell you that it is just a joy to read.
 Every time I read it a different character becomes my favorite.
 There are parts that are so tragic, but also has a really sly and subtle wit.
 And it is a book about book lovers.
-I love the different ways that people love each other.
-In this book, the bond between the sisters, the romance between the married couples, the illicit affairs.
-I love the way every one of those loves changes by the end of the book.
-I love the use of language and how clearly I can picture every person and every room down to the wallpaper.
-And, of course, I love the country house called Howard’s End and it is my life goal to live in a country house in England, just like the one described in the book with a witch elm out front and a meadow of hay next to it.
+I love the different ways that people love each other in this book, the bond between the sisters, the romance between the married couples, the illicit affairs.
+And I love the way every one of those loves changes by the end of the book.
+I love the use of language and how clearly I can picture every person and every room, down to the wallpaper.
+And of course I love the country house called Howard’s End, and it is my life goal to live in a country house in England, just like the one described in the book, with a witch elm out front and a meadow of hay next to it.

-You’ll be amazed at all the different books my guests love: memoirs, romance, horror, fantasy, classics, and modern crime fiction.
+You’ll be amazed at all the different books my guests love from memoirs to romance, horror and fantasy, classics to modern crime fiction.
 We don’t judge genres on this podcast because I don’t believe in guilty pleasure.
 I only believe in the pleasure of books.
 I’m so glad you’re here with me.
-Hopefully, these conversations will challenge you to try something new or to rethink a book you read in the past, and didn’t really like.
-Or, to reread an old favorite with a fresh perspective.
+Hopefully these conversations will challenge you to try something new or to rethink a book you read in the past and didn’t really like.
+Or to reread an old favorite with a fresh perspective.
 Most of all, I hope this podcast blows up your TBR list.